nnoor20/ChatCafe/README.md

 [![Python application](https://github.com/cs3250-final-team-5/cs3250-final-team-5/actions/workflows/python-app.yml/badge.svg)](https://github.com/cs3250-final-team-5/cs3250-final-team-5/actions/workflows/python-app.yml)

-# MSU Denver Chat Cafe & Acknowledgements
+# MSU Denver Chat Cafe

 Welcome to the MSU Denver Chat Cafe!
-This application provides a range of features designed to enhance the experience of MSU denver students.
-We developed this web app using the following frameworks, technologies, and packages: Flask, ChatGPT (3.5 and 4), Github (espcially Codespaces), Github Copilot, SocketIO, Gunicorn, Heroku, and AWS EC2.
-The PNG graphics we used are from [Flaticon](https://flaticon.com).
+This application provides a range of features designed to enhance the experience of MSU Denver students.
 The MSU Denver Student App offers various functionalities for students such as a Cafe, Chat, Schedule (coming soon), and Event Calendar (coming soon).
 Read this README file to understand the key features and usage of each section.

+## Acknowledgements

+We developed this web app using the following frameworks, technologies, and packages: Flask, ChatGPT (3.5 and 4), Github (especially Codespaces), Github Copilot, SocketIO, Gunicorn, Heroku, and AWS EC2.
+The PNG graphics we used are from [Flaticon](https://flaticon.com).

 ## Table of Contents